Red Hat Enterprise Release Linux 9.6

 • Sigstore mechanism for verifying containers using digital signatures,

-• VPN wireguard,
+• VPN WireGuard,

 • PRP (Parallel Redundancy Protocol) and HSR (High-availability Seamless Redundancy) protocols,